 Books need to be checked out with your library or student card using the computers and bar code readers on the veranda (1st and 2nd floor of the English Seminar) or in our Nadelberg 4 library room.
 Check out library books using the self-service checkout (PDF) based on the University of Basel’s main library system.

-Items may be placed in the grey book box on the first floor in the Department of English, right next to the HiWi office (room 16).
+Items may be placed in the beige book box on the half landing of the stairs to the first floor in the rear building of the Department of English.

 The loan regulations conform with the loan regulations of the Universitätsbibliothek Basel.
 The standard loan period for books is 28 days.
 This period is automatically extended twice if the book is not recalled by another user.
 The item can be extended manually three more times online in the user account, provided that there is no reservation.
 When receiving a reminder the user is asked to return the item in the following five days, otherwise borrowers will be charged an overdue fee.